Research

 My program of research is organized around interacting themes that have successfully garnered federal and private foundation support, including awards from the National Cancer Institute, the National Institute of Nursing Research, the American Cancer Society, and the T.J.
 Martell Foundation.

-Additional interventions for caregivers currently under development include Emotion Regulation Therapy for Caregivers, Cognitive Behavioral Therapy for PTSD in Caregivers, and a Caregiver Communication Skills Training Program to assist caregivers in engaging in difficult but necessary advance care planning discussions with loved ones and healthcare providers.
+Additional interventions for caregivers currently under investigation include Emotion Regulation Therapy for Caregivers, Cognitive Behavioral Therapy for PTSD in Caregivers, and a Caregiver Communication Skills Training Program to assist caregivers in engaging in difficult but necessary advance care planning discussions with care partners and healthcare providers.

 Representative publications: